Inverse scattering for waveguides in topological insulators: Adjoint method and TR matrices

 We now summarize the adjoint-based iterative algorithm to solve the inverse scattering problem.
 Given an initial guess of the potential coefficients $\{\kappa_A^{(0)}\}$, the method proceeds by alternating between a forward scattering solve, an adjoint solve, and a gradient-based update of the coefficients.

-At the $\iter$-th iteration, the current approximation of the potential is \( V^{(\iter)}(x,y) := \sum_A \kappa_A^{(\iter)} V_A(x,y). \) The corresponding TR matrix, denoted by $ T^{(\iter)}$, is computed by solving the forward scattering problem.
+At the $\iter$-th iteration, the current approximation of the potential is $ V^{(\iter)}(x,y) := \sum_A \kappa_A^{(\iter)} V_A(x,y). $ The corresponding TR matrix, denoted by $ T^{(\iter)}$, is computed by solving the forward scattering problem.
 The mismatch between $ T^{(\iter)}$ and the reference data $T^{\mathrm{ref}}$ defines the objective functional $\Pi^T( V^{(\iter)})$.

 To efficiently compute the gradient of $\Pi^T$ with respect to the coefficients $\kappa_A$, we solve the adjoint problem derived in Section~\ref{sec:Adjoint-based optimization}, with the explicit gradient formula given by~\eqref{eq:adjoint outcome}.
 The numerical solution of the adjoint problem is carried out using the integral formulation described in Section~\ref{sec:Integral formulation}, and implemented via Algorithms~\ref{alg:single slab} and~\ref{alg:eigenfunctions in a slab} in the appendix.
 The resulting gradient is then used to update the coefficients $\kappa_A$ by a gradient descent step.
+The complete procedure is summarized in Algorithm~\ref{alg_itera}.